manstegling/ziploq/README.md

 `Ziploq` is a lightweight message-synchronization device with ultra-high performance.
 It let's you quickly join data from multiple sources in a reactive way, without having to go for bulky universal solutions such as `Project Reactor` or `Akka Streams`.
 With this tool, it's possible to merge and sequence up to 20 million msgs/s for ordered input and 10 million msgs/s for unordered input -- on a regular desktop computer!

-For your convenience, `Ziploq` also provides strategies for handling backpressure on both Producer and Consumer side.
+For your convenience, Ziploq also provides strategies for handling backpressure on both Producer and Consumer side.

-#### Normal use case (illustration)
+#### Example use case (illustration)

 ![Ziploq; merging input sources](https://raw.githubusercontent.com/manstegling/ziploq/master/images/ziploq.png)